brandonchinn178/db_connector/README.md

 ### Instance Methods
 - `query(query)`: Returns the result of running the given query on the connection
-- `execute(query)`: Executes the query but doesn't return anything.
+- `execute(query)`: Executes the query and commits the transaction, but doesn't return anything.
 Useful for INSERT or DROP operations
 - `compute(query)`: Returns the first row of the result of the running the query.
 Useful for SQL aggregate functions
 - `close()`: Closes the connection from any further queries